Our overall group policy is one which requires the highest standards of openness, honesty and accountability.

 We will continue to become more transparent in relation to tax through reporting of tax costs.
-In this context we have published our Total Tax Contribution within our 2016 Annual Report and Accounts which provides information of the types of taxes that we pay in the regions in which we operate.
+In this context we have published our Total Tax Contribution within our Annual Report and Accounts since 2016.
+This provides information of the types of taxes that we pay in the regions in which we operate.

 The Group will not undertake aggressive tax planning, reflecting our low risk appetite in terms of acceptable tax risk.

 In all of our interactions with Tax Authorities, we operate with integrity, trust and mutual respect.